grennault/emailCHanary/README.md

 ##### Fast installation

 > **IMPORTANT: This script only supports to be executed as a User in the Azure Portal Powershell terminal in a browser.
 You need to have sufficient privilege to create shared mailbox or AD User (i.e. the canaray mailbox) and to add a forwarding rule to it (to some monitoring email addresses).
-This is not recommended or please review the script [script.ps1](./script.ps1) before executing it.**
+This is not recommended or please review the scripts [entrypoint.ps1](./entrypoint.ps1) before executing it.**

 1. Open [Azure Portal](https://portal.azure.com/#home)
 2. Open the Azure Powershell: